MarwanMohammed2500/Celebrity_Face_Recognition/README.md

 This project performs **celebrity face recognition** in video using **InsightFace's AntelopeV2** model.
 It combines face detection, embedding generation, and face tracking to annotate celebrities' faces in video footage.

+## Business Value
+While a celebrity face recognition model may have limited direct business value outside the entertainment industry, the underlying technologies — face detection, tracking, and recognition — have wide-ranging applications.
+These include automated security systems, access control, attendance monitoring in schools and workplaces, and customer analytics in retail.
+This project demonstrates the foundational components of such systems, showcasing their potential for real-world deployment.

+---
 ### Features

 - Scrapes celebrity face images using Bing